elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-molecules-form-from-atoms.md

 url: /learn/chemistry/questions/how-do-molecules-form-from-atoms
 score: -1.0
 related_article1:
-    id: 166796
+    id: 166803
-    title: What are the building blocks of matter?
+    title: >-
+        How is charge neutrality maintained in an atom?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-building-blocks-of-matter
+    url: /learn/chemistry/questions/how-is-charge-neutrality-maintained-in-an-atom
 related_article2:
-    id: 166803
+    id: 166807
-    title: How is charge neutrality maintained in an atom?
+    title: >-
+        Describe the process of ionic bond formation between sodium and chlorine.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-charge-neutrality-maintained-in-an-atom
+    url: /learn/chemistry/questions/describe-the-process-of-ionic-bond-formation-between-sodium-and-chlorine
 related_article3:
-    id: 166811
+    id: 166805
-    title: What are some common uses of sodium chloride?
+    title: >-
+        Explain the octet rule and its significance in chemical stability.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-some-common-uses-of-sodium-chloride
+    url: /learn/chemistry/questions/explain-the-octet-rule-and-its-significance-in-chemical-stability
 related_article4:
-    id: 166809
+    id: 166802
-    title: How does electron sharing occur in covalent bonds?
+    title: >-
+        What is the charge of an electron and where are they located in an atom?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electron-sharing-occur-in-covalent-bonds
+    url: /learn/chemistry/questions/what-is-the-charge-of-an-electron-and-where-are-they-located-in-an-atom
 related_article5:
-    id: 166812
+    id: 166802
-    title: What are the two main types of chemical bonds and how do they contribute to the formation of matter?
+    title: >-
+        What is the charge of an electron and where are they located in an atom?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-two-main-types-of-chemical-bonds-and-how-do-they-contribute-to-the-formation-of-matter
+    url: /learn/chemistry/questions/what-is-the-charge-of-an-electron-and-where-are-they-located-in-an-atom
 ---

 &nbsp;